 Participatory design is a quickly developing field and has long passed the boundaries of product design alone, being used widely in the design of technology, experiences and services.
 As a research interest, co-design and design thinking are current topics that are reincarnations of participatory design, moving the field further.

-If you work in this field, we invite you to share your research.
+If you work in this field, we invite you to share your research or case study.
 We are particularly interested in approaches that involve users or audiences in a highly inclusive and empowered way, as part of the design team and as experts of their own lived experiences.

 Often, participatory design is about a shift in power and privilege.
 Ad extremum, this may mean end users effectively leading the design process and designers becoming facilitators rather than the decision makers.
 This can lead to tensions and we are interested in how these can be navigated effectively.

-We are looking for examples, best practices and lived experiences from a broad variety of fields.
+We are looking for research results, case studies, examples of best practice as well as failures, from a broad variety of fields.

 Topics include but are not limited to: